 Rafter supported glazing bars are generally used on timber frameworks or rafters.
 These wooden rafters will fall from the higher to the lower part of the roof.
-Rafters create the structural strength of the roof
+Rafters create the structural strength of the roof and support the glazing you have chosen.
+Rafter glazing bars screw down into these wooden rafters along its length at regular centres.

 At this time of year when it is cold and damp many properties suffer from condensation.
 This is particularly as problem for older single glazed properties.
 This is both unsightly and unhealthy with damage often extending past the windows themselves.
 Curtains, blinds and the surrounding walls can develop dampness and even mould.